speediedan/interpretune/tests/adding_new_example_modules.md

 # Adding new test/example modules to Interpretune

-0. New test/example modules are registered in`example_module_registry.yaml`
+0. New test/example modules are registered in `~/repos/interpretune/src/it_examples/example_module_registry.yaml`
-   `~/repos/interpretune/src/it_examples/example_module_registry.yaml`

    ```yaml